-When I started my flying, I did not know the essence of an iPad for pilots.
+When I started flying, I did not know the essence of an iPad for pilots.

-Therefore I went to my first few flights with a pen, paper, flight plans, and a map.
+Therefore I went on my first few flights with a pen, paper, flight plans, and a map.

 Do you want to know what I had to go through inside the cockpit?

-I was only learning how to control the airplane at the same time trying to navigate using the flight plan and the map.
+I was only learning how to control the airplane while navigating using the flight plan and the map.

 The result was a series of dilemmas inside the cockpit.

 The amount of confusion I had inside the cockpit resulted in deteriorating performance.